-- □ It is best to turn off your computer using the Turn Off Computer option on the Microsoft Windows Start menu, located on the taskbar.
-Using other methods, including those listed below, may result in loss of unsaved data. - Click Start, point to Turn Off Computer, and then click Turn Off. - If your computer does not turn off, press the Ctrl+Alt+Delete keys simultaneously.
+u on the taskbar.
+Using other methods, including those listed below, may result in loss of unsaved data.
+Click Start, point to Turn Off Computer, and then click Turn Off.
+If your computer does not turn off, press the Ctrl+Alt+Delete keys simultaneously.
 When the Windows Task Manager window appears, click Turn Off from the Shut Down menu.
-When the Windows Security window appears, click Shut Down. - □ If your computer still does not turn off, press and hold the power button or slide and hold the power switch until the computer turns off. - □ If your computer stops responding while playing a CD or DVD, press the Ctrl+Alt+Delete keys simultaneously.
-You can turn off the computer from Windows Task Manager.

-Pressing the Ctrl+Alt+Delete keys simultaneously or turning off your computer with the power button or switch may cause loss of data.

-- □ Remove the AC adapter and battery.

-- □ Try reinstalling the software.

-- C Contact the software publisher or designated provider for technical support.
+When the Windows Security window appears, click Shut Down.
+If your computer still does not turn off, press and hold the power button until the computer turns off.
+If your computer stops responding while playing a CD or DVD, press the Ctrl+Alt+Delete keys simultaneously.
+You can turn off the computer from Windows Task Manager . !
+Pressing the Ctrl+Alt+Delete keys simultaneously or turning off your computer with the power button may cause loss of data.
+Remove the AC adapter and battery pack.
+Try reinstalling the software.
+Contact the software publisher or designated provider for technical support.